jullienl/jullienl.github.io/_posts/2024-04-25-Implementing webhooks with COM.md

 - Trigger backup procedures
 - Scale down operations in a load balancer
 - Create a record in ServiceNow

-- And more
+And more - there are numerous potential applications!

-The potential applications are extensive.

 ### A step-by-step workflow creation guide with Make

 To illustrate this, let's explore how to create a typical workflow using Make (formerly known as Integromat).

 Make is a powerful no-code/low-code automation tool that greatly enhances Compute Ops Management's webhook capabilities to streamline and automate workflows without requiring extensive coding knowledge.
-With its intuitive visual interface, complex integrations between various online services become much simpler, significantly reducing the time spent on otherwise manual tasks.
+With its intuitive visual interface, complex integrations between various online services become much simpler, significantly reducing the time spent on manual tasks.

 [![]( {{ site.baseurl }}/assets/images/COM-Webhooks/COM-webhooks-5.png)]( {{ site.baseurl }}/assets/images/COM-Webhooks/COM-webhooks-5.png){:class="body-image-post"}{: data-lightbox="gallery"}